zayzay500/ruby-oo-relationships-practice-art-gallery-exercise-yale-web-yss-052520/README.md

 You got yourself a fancy new job and you've been put in charge of making a program to keep track of paintings, and the galleries that are selling them them.

 Each painting has a price, and a title.
-Each artist has a name and an amount of years active, and each gallery has a name and a city.
+Each artist has a name and an amount of years of experience, and each gallery has a name and a city.

 The initial files and basic attributes have already been built, but you'll need to figure out the relationships and build the rest of the app out yourself!